renpy/renpy/sphinx/source/config.rst

     of time specified in the auto forward mode preference to be delayed before auto-forward mode takes effect.

+.. var:: config.afm_voice_delay = .5

+    The number of seconds after a voice file finishes playing before AFM can advance text.

 .. var:: config.all_character_callbacks = [ ]

     A list of callbacks that are called by all characters.
 This list